gghidoli/flatlogs/src/tests/from_MagAOX/README.md

       the generator, but is an issue here because they are several different 'messageT's within software_log, with different subsets of the fields.
       Because their names are different, the script does not have a way to tell when a field is being used or not being used.
 One option is to only produce tests for messageT's which have the same number of fields as the table in the .fbs file.
 This means not all the messageT's in software_log would have tests.
 Note that this change would apply to all other log types.
 For example, telem_stdcam has a similar situation, but it is not an issue because the subset of fields do not change the order of types the fields appear in.
 Another option is to have the names between the schema and the hpp file match.
+This will require added functionality to the script.

     2. `telem_fxngen.hpp`: fields `C1wvtp` and `C2wvtp` are uint8s in the fb,
        but strings in the .hpp file.
-It looks like the function as a enum.
-In the generated test, the difference in types causes a compiler error.
+In the generated test, the different types causes a compiler error.

-- To handle subtle differences in field names in the .fbs and .hpp files, the generator reads both .fbs file names and .hpp names and uses the correct name when appropriate.
-The caveat to this is that the order in which those names appear MUST correspond between the two files.
-The only file this became an issue was `telem_fxngen.hpp`.
-The order of the field names were different between files.
-This caused a compiler error when calling the constructor.
-To fix this, I re-ordered the messageT field names in `telem_fxngen.hpp` to match `telem_fxngen.fbs`.

 - Added #include "../logMeta.hpp" in order to compile:
     - telem_observer.hpp